SiliconLabsSoftware/docs-matter/sld390-matter-using-cpms/index.md

 # Using Custom Part Manufacturing Services (CPMS)

-Silicon Labs offers Matter support through our Custom Part Manufacturing Services (CPMS).
-Your organization can order your Matter devices directly from Silicon Labs or a third-party vendor utilizing our CPMS services.
+Silicon Labs offers Matter support through our [Custom Part Manufacturing Services (CPMS)](https://docs.silabs.com/iot-security/latest/iot-security-cpms/).Your organization can order your Matter devices directly from Silicon Labs or a third-party vendor utilizing our CPMS services.
 Silicon Labs is one of the few providers that can program your information directly to silicon through secure automation with our partner, Kudelski Security.

 ## What is CPMS?